Cannibalism: Benefits

 In environments where food availability is constrained, individuals can receive extra nutrition and energy if they use members of their own species, also known as conspecifics, as an additional food source.
 This would, in turn, increase the survival rate of the cannibal and thus provide an evolutionary advantage in environments where food is scarce.
-For example, female Fletcher frogs lay their eggs in ephemeral pools that lack food resources.
+For example, female Fletcher's frogs lay their eggs in ephemeral pools that lack food resources.
 Therefore, in order to survive, tadpoles within the same clutch are forced to consume each other and exploit their conspecifics as the only available source of nutrition.
 A study conducted on another amphibian, the wood frog, tadpoles showed that those that exhibited cannibalistic tendencies had faster growth rates and higher fitness levels than non-cannibals.
 An increase of size and growth would give them the added benefit of protection from potential predators such as other cannibals and give them an advantage when competing for resources.

 The nutritional benefits of cannibalism may allow for the more efficient conversion of a conspecific diet into reusable resources than a fully herbaceous diet; as herbaceous diets may consist of excess elements which the animal has to expend energy to get rid of.
-This facilitates for faster development; however, a trade-off may occur as there may be less time to ingest these acquired resources.
+This facilitates faster development; however, a trade-off may occur as there may be less time to ingest these acquired resources.
 Studies have shown that there is a noticeable size difference between animals fed on a high conspecific diet which were smaller compared to those fed on a low conspecific diet.
 Hence, individual fitness could only be increased if the balance between developmental rate and size is balanced out, with studies showing that this is achieved in low conspecific diets.

+In some insects, cannibalism is used to control population.
+In confused flour beetles, population density is lowered by cannibalism when crowding occurs.

 Cannibalism regulates population numbers and benefits the cannibalistic individual and its kin as resources such as extra shelter, territory and food are freed, thereby increasing the fitness of the cannibal by lowering crowding effects.
-However, this is only the case if the cannibal recognizes its own kin as this won't hinder any future chances of perpetuating its genes in future generations.
+However, this is only the case if the cannibal recognizes its own kin as this will not hinder any future chances of perpetuating its genes in future generations.
 The elimination of competition can also increase mating opportunities, allowing further spread of an individual's genes.